The Shape of Fairness: Why the World Should Look More Like a Narrow Bell Curve

 A statistics-flavored argument for bounded inequality: why extreme wealth outliers signal an unstable system, and why a narrower distribution can mean a healthier society.

-That is not what we see today.
+That is not the curve we observe today.

 When the Curve Breaks